kxle0801/KXLootbox/README.md

 <br>
 KXLootbox plugin for PocketMine-MP and inspired by Subscriber Suggestion.
 <br>
 This plugin allows you to make your own Lootbox in-game.
-Fully Configurable and much more!
+Configurable and much more!
 <br>

 ## Features